 Illinois finally gets past opening weekend of March Madness with 89-63 rout of Duquesne

-Illinois (28-8) hadn't made it through the first weekend of the tournament in eight previous appearances, a maddening run of frustration the Illini ended resoundingly.
+Illinois (28-8) hadn't made it through the first weekend of the tournament in eight previous appearances, a maddening run of frustration the Illini ended in resounding fashion.

 The Illini will play No. 2 seed Iowa State in an East Region semifinal in Boston on Thursday night.
 The Cyclones advanced with a 67-56 victory over seventh-seeded Washington State.